The Bit Players

 In 1854 George G. Griswold erected a new building near the Red Factory and began manufacturing augers.
 Two hundred-twenty feet long, twenty-eight feet wide, and topped with a cupola housing the factory bell, the two-story structure was anything but humble.
 Whether the building ever housed the operations of C. L. Griswold is hard to determine, for in the mid-1850s George Griswold organized George G. Griswold & Company and began making augers there.
 A peripherally related 1881 court case suggests that Charles Griswold owned the site of his brother's operation.(2) The Red Factory continued to house the operations of C. L. Griswold & Company.

-At some point, Jarvis Boies (also spelled Bois) became a major investor in the George Griswold operation.
+While George G. Griswold & Company identified some of its output with a traditional Geo.
+G Griswold & Co. mark, at times it stamped G. G. G. & Co. on the tangs of its auger bits.
+At some point, Jarvis Boies (also spelled Bois) became a major investor in George Griswold's operation.
 His participation in the business goes far in explaining the occasional appearance of bits marked Griswold & Bois.
 In 1856, George Griswold patented a method for varying the thickness of the flattened plate of an auger bit before twisting.
 By leaving the plate thicker in the middle, rather than on the edges, Griswold hoped to improve the strength of the bit and promote the freer passage of chips up the spiral by shunting them to the outer edge of the twist.
 His patent application was witnessed by his brother Charles Lee Griswold and Joshua L'Hommedieu.(3)

 George G. Griswold & Company sold their 10-year-old factory to Turner, Day & Company on August 25, 1863.
 The principals, Sidney Turner and Edward Day, were George Griswold's sons-in-law and intended to manufacture ship augers and bolts.
 Turner, Day & Company's stay at the plant was a short one.
 On February 15, 1865, the Turner & Day operation quitclaimed the land back to C. L. Griswold and Company.(4) The Russell Jennings Company began producing augers in the factory later that year.